Community Psychology and Covid-19:

 In summary, in Naples on October 4-6, a landmark meeting will take place to discuss psychological aspects of globalism, diversity and exclusion, and advancement of the psychology profession.

 The conference continues the commitment of the organizing bodies in dealing with wellness and inclusion issues.

-Title: Creating Evil in the Laboratory, Now Inspiring Heroism in the World.
+Creating Evil in the Laboratory, Now Inspiring Heroism in the World

 International Scientific Committee

-Anne Marie Albano (IAPS, Italian American Psychological Society Child Clinical Psychologist), Caterina Arcidiacono, Dario Bacchini, Daniel Caso, Vincenza Capone, Maria Francesca Freda, Giorgia Margherita, Orazio Miglino, Fortuna Procentese, Maria Clelia Zurlo (Università Federico II,), Antonella Bozzaotra (Ordine degli psicologi della Campania), Linda Canterino (IAPS, School Psychologist), Santo Di Nuovo (IAPS, AIP), Raffaele Felaco (Psicologi per la Responsabilità Sociale), Ralph Piedmont (IAPS, Psychology of Religion and Spirituality), Pierangelo Sardi (APIOW Association of Psychologists of Italian Origin in the World), Social Psychologist, Anthony Scioli (IAPS, Clinical Psychologist), Loris Vezzali (AIP Sociale), Philip Zimbardo (IAPS, Social Psychologist),
+Anne Marie Albano (IAPS, Italian American Psychological Society Child Clinical Psychologist), Caterina Arcidiacono, Dario Bacchini, Daniela Caso, Vincenza Capone, Annarosa Donizzetti, Maria Francesca Freda, Giorgia Margherita, Orazio Miglino, Fortuna Procentese, Maria Clelia Zurlo (Università Federico II), Fulvio Giardina (Ordine nazionale degli psicologi), Antonella Bozzaotra (Ordine degli psicologi della Campania), Linda Canterino (IAPS, School Psychologist), Santo Di Nuovo (IAPS, AIP), Raffaele Felaco (Psicologi per la Responsabilità Sociale), Ralph Piedmont (IAPS, Psychology of Religion and Spirituality), Pierangelo Sardi (APIOW Association of Psychologists of Italian Origin in the World), Social Psychologist, Anthony Scioli (IAPS, Clinical Psychologist), Loris Vezzali (AIP Sociale), Philip Zimbardo (IAPS, Social Psychologist)

 Comune di Napoli